 So, What’s the Difference Between Lice and Fleas?

-While fleas and lice both constitute as parasites (who live off the blood of their host, which is this case is your cat – yuck!), they are not the same.
+While fleas and lice both constitute as parasites who live off the blood of their host, they are not the same.
 Fleas are usually black, and you’ll often spot them jumping on your cat’s fur.
 Lice, on the other hand, are usually white in color, and you will usually see their eggs (much like with human lice, the ‘nits’ are often more prevalent).
 The white eggs will stick to your cat’s hair, quite close to their skin.
 Adult lice are usually flat in shape and have six legs with no wings.
-The species that affects cats is known as Felicola Subrostrata, and as stated above, this is not the same species that impacts humans.
+The species that affects cats is known as Felicola Subrostrata, and as stated above, this is not the same species that impact humans.

 It has been said that fleas are usually itchier than lice.
 However, a lice infestation is still incredibly unpleasant, and if left untreated, can really harm your cat.
 Not only can the actual parasitic infection make them ill, but the constant scratching and bleeding can lead to bacterial infections, and painful open wounds.
 Thus, if you think your cat has a lice infection, it’s best to act swiftly.
 This will prevent more serious medical concerns and heal or prevent any painful symptoms (like matted hair that pulls on their skin, or open wounds from constant scratching).

 Related Post: Flea Treatments For Cats

 What Are the Symptoms of a Lice Infestation?